nickmask/books-challenge-ui/README.md

 # Capital On tap Frontend Challenge v1

-This is our challenge for the front-end developer position at [Capital On Tap](https://capitalontap.com/en).
+This is our challenge for the front-end developer position at [Capital on Tap](https://capitalontap.com/en).

-You're probably already participating in our hiring process, but if you stumble here by accident, read the document to the end and if you are interested, you can start the process from here.
+You're probably here due to participating in our hiring process.
+If you stumbled here by accident and if you are interested, you can start the process from here.

 If you are not a developer, you can have a look at our other opportunities at our [careers page](https://capitalontap.com/en/careers).

 ## About the challenge

-This is a challenge, not a test, so feel free to try different approaches to solve it.
+This is a challenge, not a test.
+You are welcome to solve it in any way you see fit.
+We won't limit your choice of tools or libraries although you should make choices that suit your needs.

 What we expect to learn from you with this challenge: